simple-crypto/SMAesH-challenge/website/src/datasets.md

 ## Dataset parameters

-The dataset contains the power measurements collected with the evalutation setups described in [Targets](./targets.md) together with some input data used for each execution of the AES-HPC core execution.
+The dataset contains the power measurements collected with the evalutation setups described in [Targets](./targets.md) together with input data used at each execution of the core execution.
 In particular, the following fields can be found:

 | Label | Type | Length | Description |